asartalo/pq/README.md

 exports three functions:

-* Listen(relname string) - Sends a LISTEN query to the server to start listening for notification for the channel specified in relname.
+* Listen(relname string) - Sends a LISTEN query to the server to start listening for notifications on the channel specified in relname.
 Calls to this function will block until an acknowledgement has been received from the server.
 Note that this may include time taken to re-establish the connection if there is no active connection to the server.
 Calling Listen on a channel